NBISweden/data-submission-documentation/ENA/SOP/mito_assembly.md

 1. Post-release check

 ## Register study
-* Register a study via ENA portal, remember to add a locus tag if the assembly is annotated
+* Register a study via the ENA portal, remember to add a locus tag if the assembly is annotated

 ## Prepare assembly submission
 ### Create chromosome_list.txt